-We consider cost parameters $h=1, \, l = 20, \, \theta =5,$ and two cases of $f\in\{0,10\}$ for the fixed ordering cost.
-The periodic demand follows a truncated Negative Binomial distributions fitted to real demand data (see Section \ref{subsub:demand}).
+We fix $h=1, \, l = 20, \, \theta =5,$ and consider two cases of $\kappa\in\{0,10\}$ for the fixed ordering cost.
+The periodic demand follows truncated \revision{negative binomial} distributions fitted to real demand data (see Section \ref{subsub:demand}).
 Each row of Figure \ref{fig:structure} presents respectively the expected cost function for $x_1 = 8$ and varying $x_2$ and $z$; the value function after minimization; and the optimal policy starting at $\tau =0$.

-For the general problem with the \emph{nonzero} fixed ordering cost and endogenous shelf-life uncertainty (left column), we observe that the expected cost and value function are nonconvex and the sensitivity of the resulting optimal ordering policy to the available inventory is not according to \eqref{ineq:StructLit}.
+For the general problem with the \emph{nonzero} fixed ordering cost and endogenous shelf-life uncertainty (left column), we observe that the expected cost and value function are nonconvex and the sensitivity of the resulting optimal ordering policy to available inventory does not satisfy \eqref{ineq:StructLit}.
 For example, when $x_2=0$, a unit increase in $x_1$ from 7 to 8 decreases the optimal ordering quantity by 10 units to zero.
-Intuitively, with the nonzero fixed ordering cost, it is optimal to place larger orders less frequently and keep more units in the inventory to avoid ordering in every period.
-We note that the value functions are not $K$-convex \citep{scarf1960optimality} either, which is known to be the case for non-perishable inventory with positive fixed ordering cost.
+Intuitively, with the nonzero fixed ordering cost, it can be optimal to place larger orders less frequently and keep more units in the inventory to avoid ordering in every period.
+We note that the value functions are not $K$-convex \citep{scarf1960optimality} either, which is the case for a non-perishable inventory problem with positive fixed ordering cost.

 For the problem with \emph{zero} fixed ordering cost and endogenous shelf-life uncertainty (middle column), we observe the expected cost and value function are non-convex and the optimal policy does not satisfy \eqref{ineq:StructLit}.
 For example, when $x_2=6$, a unit increase in $x_1$ from 1 to 2 decreases the optimal ordering quantity from 5 to 4, while when $x_1 = 1$, a unit increase in $x_2$ from 6 to 7 does not change the optimal ordering quantity of 5 units.
 Thus, the optimal ordering quantity is not necessarily more sensitive to the fresher inventory.
 Intuitively, with endogenous shelf-life uncertainty, it is optimal to place larger (smaller) orders per period if the chance of receiving newer inventory increases (decreases) in the size of orders.